zowe/docs-site/docs/user-guide/cli-using-initializing-team-configuration.md

         }
     ```

-    The plug-in profile has been successfully added to the `zowe.config.json` file in the `.zowe` root directory.
+    The plug-in profile has been successfully added to the `zowe.config.json` file in the `.zowe` home directory.

-    **Note:** To add plug-in profiles to a configuration file in the current working directory, enter the base command without the option: `zowe config init`.
+    **Note:** To add plug-in profiles to a configuration file in the current working directory, enter the base command without the `--global-config` option: `zowe config init`.

 ## Connecting profiles to API Mediation Layer